Kelburn, New Zealand: Features

 The iconic Wellington Cable Car is a tourist attraction and public transport facility.
 Operating since 1902, it is a funicular railway that ascends from Lambton Quay in the central business district to Kelburn.
 The Wellington Cable Car Museum is next to its Kelburn terminus.

 The Wellington Botanic Garden comprises 25 hectares of native forest, gardens and displays, and has entrances adjacent to the Kelburn terminus of the cable car and on Kelburn's Glen Road.

 The main campus of Victoria University of Wellington is in Kelburn, and is home to the category 1 listed Hunter Building, the Adam Art Gallery and the Adam Concert Room.
 It includes Te Tumu Herenga Waka Marae, a tribal meeting place of the Ngāti Awa hapū of Ngāti Awa ki Poneke.

 The Carter Observatory includes a planetarium and exhibition, and is located within the Botanic Garden, close to the Kelburn terminus of the cable car.
 The cable car also has a university stop next to Kelburn Park, which serves as a university and community sports ground.

 Kelburn Village, on Upland Road, houses cafes, restaurants, a pub and local shops.
 Several embassies and consulates are based in Kelburn, notably the Embassy of the Republic of Indonesia on Glen Road.
-The headquarters of Metservice, New Zealand's national meteorological service, is located in the Botanic Garden in Kelburn.
+The entrance to Zealandia, a 225-hectare native forest and wildlife sanctuary is in the West of the suburb.

 The Kelburn Viaduct was one of New Zealand's earliest reinforced concrete bridges, and provides vehicle and foot access to Karori and other Western suburbs.

 History

-The suburb of 'Kelburne' was established after the Upland Estate Company purchased farmland from William Moxham in 1896.
-It was named after Viscount Kelburne, son of the Governor of New Zealand at the time.
-The 'e' at the end of 'Kelburne' was later omitted to avoid confusion with the suburb of Kilbirnie.
+The suburb of Kelburn was established after the Upland Estate Company purchased farmland from William Moxham in 1896.
+It was named after Viscount Kelburn, son of the Governor of New Zealand at the time.
+Historically Kelburn was also incorrectly spelt as 'Kelburne'.

 In 1898, the investors formed a company to build and operate the cable car, to distinguish the nascent suburb from competing residential developments.
 Kelburn was populated quickly following the opening of the cable car in 1902, with Victoria University's Hunter Building opening in 1904, the Dominion Observatory in 1907, construction of St Michael's Church in 1912, and of Kelburn Normal School in 1914.